ChefYeshpal/webapp-magic8ball/README.md

         - On the center, there should be a card which is what the people as the 8ball
         - The user is the 8 ball, I should mention it prolly
     - Added options and all for the 8 ball questions
+    - Dialogue for timmy and a full tree